speedcell4/parser/README.md

 >>> parser = Parser.load('biaffine-dep-en')
 >>> dataset = parser.predict('I saw Sarah with a telescope.', lang='en', prob=True, verbose=False)
 ```
+By default, we use [`stanza`](https://github.com/stanfordnlp/stanza) internally to tokenize plain texts for parsing.
+You only need to specify the language code `lang` for tokenization.

 The call to `parser.predict` will return an instance of `supar.utils.Dataset` containing the predicted results.
 You can either access each sentence held in `dataset` or an individual field of all results.
+Probabilities can be returned along with the results if `prob=True`.
 ```py
 >>> dataset[0]
 1       I       _       _       _       _       2       nsubj   _       _